top of page

 First, we offer a 12 month membership to our school or a month-to-month, no-contract tuition option.
 Tuition with a 12 month commitment is cheaper monthly than our month-to-month option.

-Second, our basic tuition is for 1 class a week, our standard tuition is for 2 classes a week, and we offer an unlimited class option as well.
+Second, our basic tuition is for 1 class a week, our standard tuition is for 2 classes a week, and we offer an unlimited class option as well (applies to the Presas Arnis programs only).

 Thus, tuition varies based on how often a student plans to attend and if they join as a club member or not.
-Classes cost between $79/month and $169/month.
+Classes cost between $79/month and $169/month for a single membership.

 We offer a discount for additional family members, and tuition does not include some uniform and weapons costs, testing fees, and additional, optional seminar fees.